How to Interview for a Job in Thailand

 - What are your scheduled hours and days of work?

-- Will have any responsibilities outside normal hours?
+- Will you have any responsibilities outside normal hours?

 - Are you responsible for any special events, clubs, etc?